-Rhabdomyolysis, a condition where muscle breaks down and leaks harmful proteins, is also said to increase with creatine.
-This myth originated because a marker in the blood called creatine kinase increases with creatine supplements (32).
+The myth originated because a marker in your blood called creatine kinase increases with creatine supplements (

-However, this slight increase is quite different from the large amounts of creatine kinase associated with rhabdomyolysis.
-Interestingly, some experts even suggest creatine may be protective against this condition (32, 33).
+This slight increase is quite different from the large amounts of creatine kinase associated with rhabdomyolysis.
+Interestingly, some experts even suggest creatine may protect against this condition (

 Some people also confuse creatine with anabolic steroids, but this is yet another myth.
-Creatine is a completely natural and legal substance found in the body and in foods such as meat, with no link to steroids (7).
+Creatine is a completely natural and legal substance found in your body and in foods — such as meat — with no link to steroids (

-Finally, there is a misconception that creatine is suitable only for athletes and unsafe for elderly people, women or children.
-The truth is that there is no research to suggest it is unsuitable in recommended doses for women or the elderly (1).
+Finally, there is a misconception that creatine is suitable only for male athletes.
+Yet no research suggests that it is unsuitable in recommended doses for women or older adults (

-Unlike most supplements, creatine has actually been used in children as a medical intervention for conditions such as neuromuscular disorders and muscle loss.
+Unlike most supplements, creatine has been given to children as a medical intervention for certain conditions, such as neuromuscular disorders or muscle loss.

-Creatine has been around for more than a century and over 500 studies support its safety and effectiveness.
+Creatine has been used for more than a century, and hundreds of studies support its safety and effectiveness.

-At the end of the day, creatine is one of the cheapest, most effective and safest supplements available.
-Period.
+Creatine is one of the cheapest, most effective, and safest supplements available.